 This setting was added for the Windows NT based platforms to address some security concerns.
 If ReadOnlyOK=1, then files will be opened as Read Only, and Saving configurations / options, etc. from with OnScreen with CrossScanner will not occur.
-When ReadOnlyOK=0, the KEYBOARD.KBF file will be opened with Read/Write access, and Read/Write access will be expected for ONSCREEN.INI.
+When ReadOnlyOK=0, the KEYBOARD.KBF file will be opened with Read/ Write access, and Read/Write access will be expected for ONSCREEN.INI.
 In secure situations where users will be granted Read / Read & Execute permissions, this setting allows operation of OnScreen with CrossScanner in a Read Only mode.
 Note that reconfiguring is possible during operation (unless the Operator Mode is enabled), but OnScreen with CrossScanner will always open with the "original" settings from KEYBOARD.KBF & ONSCREEN.INI.
 1.77 Note - to use this option, AllowReadOnlyOperation must be 0 There is a slight distinction between the 2 settings.
 If AllowReadOnlyOperation=0 and ReadOnlyOK=1, then the configuration files will always be opened in a read-only mode, and the configuration cannot be updated.
-If AllowReadOnlyOperation=1 (ReadOnlyOK ignored), then files will be opened as read/write UNLESS this fails because of user rights, then they will be opened as read-only.
+If AllowReadOnlyOperation=1 (ReadOnlyOK ignored), then files will be opened as read-only.
 To prevent operation of OnScreen with CrossScanner if user has read-only rights, set both ReadOnlyOK=0, and AllowReadOnlyOperation=0